unitedstates/contact-congress/documentation/schema.md

 - `required` (ironically, optional): This field will be present if a field *must* be filled out with a value in order for the form to be valid.

+**A note on CAPTCHAs**

+Contact forms may present a captcha challenge, which of course is difficult to deal with in an automated fashion.
+CAPTCHAs should be handled as `fill_in` fields with the variable `$CAPTCHA_SOLUTION` as the value.
+These fields should also describe a `captcha_selector` key for retrieving the captcha image and returning it to a solver of the implementer's choosing.

 ### check/uncheck/choose

 These steps can also either list one or many hashes.
 It should be expected that a single form can be filled out with many steps until a `click_on` step is encountered, at which time the form should be submitted.